Emergency-Response-Demo/erdemo.io/eda.md

 ![](site/images/../../images/mission_commander_kpis.png)

 # 3. Scaling of *Events in Motion*
-In modern applications, the volumes of events that need to be processed and transformed into business inteligence can be enormous.
-In order to scale to meet these volumes, there are many considerations at various levels of the application software stack that need to be taken into account:
+In modern applications, the volumes of events that need to be processed and transformed into business intelligence can be enormous.
+In order to scale to meet these volumes, there are many considerations at various levels of the application software stack that should be taken into account:

 - **Service Thread-model**
-  The services of a modern application should leverage a non-blocking, reactive runtime that implements an event-loop.
+  The services of a modern application should leverage a non-blocking, reactive runtime that implements [an event-loop](https://vertx.io/docs/vertx-core/java/#_reactor_and_multi_reactor).
 In the Java ecosystem, the [vert.x](https://vertx.io/) platform provides exactly that.
 However, for developers writing applications in a reactive manner, this can sometimes be a challenge.
-Subsequently, the [Red Hat Quarkus](https://www.redhat.com/en/topics/cloud-native-apps/what-is-quarkus) framework allows developers (among many other benefits) to program in a more intuitive imperative style while the runtime is always reactive.
+Subsequently, the [Red Hat Quarkus](https://www.redhat.com/en/topics/cloud-native-apps/what-is-quarkus) framework allows developers to program in a more intuitive imperative style while the runtime is always reactive.

   In the ER-Demo, the majority of services are currently written directly in vert.x or in Quarkus.
 The remainder are written in SpringBoot.
 The intent is to migrate all SpringBoot services to Quarkus.